Costco Health Centers Notice of Privacy Practices

 - To bill you for health care services or products.
 Costco Health Centers use and disclose your PHI to bill you and to accept payment for prescription drugs, glasses, contact lenses, or hearing aids which you may purchase.
 For example, an associate in the Costco Pharmacy may ring up your prescription drug purchases.

 - To seek reimbursement or calculate rebates for health care products or services you receive at Costco Health Centers.
 For example, Costco Health Centers use and disclose PHI to receive payments from your health plan for covered prescription drugs purchased from a Costco Pharmacy.
 If you are a Costco Executive Member, your purchase information from any Costco Health Center will be combined with other personal information to calculate your Executive Member 2% Reward, subject to the terms and conditions of that program.
-We may also submit PHI to a third party who will help you secure rebates from manufacturers on your Costco Health Center purchases.
+We may also disclose PHI to a third party (called a “business associate”) who assists us in our operations.
+For example, a third party who helps secure rebates for you from manufacturers on your Costco Health Center purchases is a business associate.
+Business associates must also comply with HIPAA.

 - For the administration and operation of the Costco Health Centers.
 We use and disclose PHI for numerous administrative and quality control functions necessary for the Costco Health Centers' proper operation.
 For example, we may use your pharmacy prescription drug purchase information for fraud and abuse detection activities or to conduct data analyses for planning-related purposes.